 I like to get my client to the point where they can do proper focus pad rounds during a Boxing session/class.
 Or be able to run a 5klm or 10klm with me.

 Yes, be prepared to work hard if you are serious about your business.
 The ones that last continually work on business development.
-A lot who don’t take this advice simply don’t last.
+A lot who don’t take this advice simply doesn’t last.

 8. What do you think makes a personal trainer succeed in the long term?

 It’s about getting organised and understanding the business.
 A lot of new trainers fail to set themselves up and get distracted by the whole industry being high energy, entertaining and don’t take the time to develop professionally.
-The cert 4 is only the beginning.
+Cert 4 is only the beginning.

 9. Any useful resources, tools, or books you can recommend?